Postgraduate Course: The Entrepreneurship and Innovation Landscape (CMSE12001)

 Student Learning Experience

-The course will involve one session of 3 hours.
+The course will involve one session.
 The students are expected to engage in small group discussion to tackle different issues pertaining to variations in social, economic and cultural contexts.

 Entry Requirements (not applicable to Visiting Students)